What time should I expect the vehicle on Removals day?

 What does a china and glass pack consist of?

 This service is aimed at clients who wish to have their breakables professionally packed for safe transit.
 Any items that would smash if dropped such as ornaments, plates, cups saucers, pictures and mirrors are accommodated by this service.

-How will you move my computer?
+How will you pack and move my computer during removals?

 In the absence of original packaging, a specialist computer crate and anti-static bubble pack would be used.
 You will, however, be expected to decommission the computer ahead of time and ensure the ‘bundling’ of all leads and connectors.

 Do you provide storage services for my excess furniture?